Kutanarcan/ZombieFPS/README.md

 # ZombieFPS
 * It's a 3D FPS-Survival game.
-* This developt in 3 days.
+* This Game developt in 3 days.